-The start of the academic year is an exciting time for new students at Aarhus University: they’re surrounded by new people, places, and lots of Friday night beers.
-It’s also a turbulent time for many of them who will test their boundaries, placing a strain on the local community.
+The start of the academic year is an exciting time for new students at Aarhus University: they’re surrounded by new people, places, and lots of ‘fredagsbarer’ (Friday Bars).
+However, it also introduces a turbulent time for many students who will test their boundaries in their completely new everyday life.

-Studenterrådet – The Student Council – and Aarhus University wanted to communicate a message of responsibility and good behaviour among the students without sounding like an admonishing parent that will be ignored.
-For this campaign, we inspired the students to take care of each other.
+Studenterrådet – The Student Council – and Aarhus University wanted to communicate a message of responsibility and good behavior among the students, ensuring the message didn’t come across as a parental reprimand that might be easily dismissed.
+In this initiative, we joined forces on a mission with the aim of inspiring students to take care of each other.

-The hallways, paths, and facilities across Aarhus University were once again filled with several thousand new students during the start of the year, which is a time that will go down in personal history for each of them.
-Together with the Student Council and Aarhus University, we developed a concept and a campaign that wasn’t too accusatory, but rather a friendly reminder that it’s important to pay attention to yourself and to your fellow students – especially at this time of year.
+Together with the Student Council and Aarhus University, we created a concept and campaign that wasn’t too accusatory, but rather a friendly reminder that it’s important to pay attention to yourself and to your fellow students – especially at this time of year.